 My Dog Ate White Chocolate: What Now?

 Although white chocolate may not have a theobromine content high enough to be a toxic concern, the sugar and fat content can still cause problems such a gastroenteritis (tummy upsets) and/or pancreatitis.
 So if your dog has ‘only’ eaten white chocolate you still can’t be too complacent.
-They may still develop vomiting and diarrhea which if left untreated or if symptoms do not improve quickly on their own can be very serious.
-This is a particular concern in old or young dogs as they can become dehydrated quickly which can lead to organ damage and weakness.
+They may still develop vomiting and diarrhea which if left untreated.
+If symptoms do not improve quickly on their own can be very serious.
+This is a particular concern in old or young dogs.
+They can become dehydrated quickly which can lead to organ damage and weakness.

 My Dog JUST Ate Chocolate: What Now?

-The aim of this is simple: to ‘decontaminate’ and remove as much of the chocolate from the stomach as possible, therefore reducing the amount of theobromine absorbed into the body.
-Do NOT try making them sick at home unless directed to by your vet- most ‘home remedies’ are toxic, causing severe damage, and if they don’t work can leave your vet with no options in the clinic.
+The aim of this is simple: to ‘decontaminate’ and remove as much of the chocolate from the stomach as possible.
+This reduces the amount of theobromine absorbed into the body.
+Do NOT try making them sick at home unless directed to by your vet.
+Most ‘home remedies’ are toxic, causing severe damage, and if they don’t work can leave your vet with no options in the clinic.

 What Happens at the Vet’s Office?

-If you know what type chocolate your dog has eaten it is useful to take the packet with you or make a note of it.
-It’s handy for your vet to know the type of chocolate product that’s been eaten, whether it might contain any other toxins (such as dried fruit or nuts) and whether there might be wrappers, parts of packaging or anything else that your dog has eaten.
+If you know what type chocolate your dog has eaten, hold on to the wrapper.
+It can be useful to take the packet with you to the vet or make a note of it.
+It’s handy for your vet to know the type of chocolate product that’s been eaten.
+It’s possible it might contain any other toxins (such as dried fruit or nuts) and whether there might be wrappers, parts of packaging, or anything else that your dog has eaten.

-Your vet will take a history from you and perform a quick examination of your dog, it’s important to mention at this stage if your dog has any previous problems or is on any medications.
-Don’t be surprised if things move quite quickly once you arrive at the vets-our vet may take your dog away from you to be sick out the back, then return to get more information from you.
+Your vet will take a history from you and perform a quick examination of your dog.
+It’s important to mention at this stage if your dog has any previous problems or is on any medications.
+Don’t be surprised if things move quite quickly once you arrive at the vet’s office.
+Your vet may take your dog away from you to be sick, and then return to get more information from you.
 This is because time is of the essence.
-Your vet may also ask for you to stay with your dog whilst they are sick, especially if they are short-staffed.
+Your vet may also ask for you to stay with your dog while they are sick, especially if they are short-staffed.

-The vet will make your dog sick using an injection-this usually works within a couple of minutes and its effects don’t last that long- it’s all over in 15-45minutes.
-Once your dog has stopped being sick your vet may offer them a small amount of food to help settle their tummy but this depends on the vet and the dog.
-Not all dogs will want to eat after being sick – although in my experience approximately 95% of Labradors do!
+The vet will make your dog sick using an injection.
+This usually works within a couple of minutes and its effects don’t last that long.
+It’s all over in 15-45minutes.
+Once your dog has stopped being sick your vet may offer them a small amount of food to help settle their tummy.
+This depends on the vet and the dog.
+Not all dogs will want to eat after being sick.
+Although in my experience, approximately 95% of Labradors do!